Image of recycling facility shows paper material moving on belt

 Goal 7: Affordable and Clean Energy

-WM also produces energy from a readily available, renewable source: decomposing organic waste.
-Our CORe® process converts food waste into EBS®, an organic slurry product used as a feedstock to generate renewable energy.
-Adding EBS® to a water treatment plant’s anaerobic digester can significantly increase the energy output from the system.
+WM also leverage organic waste to produce energy.
+Through our CORe® process, WM can convert food waste into an engineered bioslurry product (EBS®) used as a feedstock to help generate renewable energy.
+Adding EBS® to a wastewater treatment plant’s anaerobic digester can significantly increase the energy output from the system.
+WM also operates two FOG2FuelSM facilities which convert fats, oils and grease (FOG), typically from restaurants and food manufacturers, into a feedstock for biodiesel production.

 2025